 The Graduate College provides central support and leadership to serve, oversee, and advance all aspects of the graduate enterprise at the University of Arizona.
-Learn more about the Graduate College and meet the Dean of the Graduate College, Dr. Kirsten Limesand.
+Learn more about the Graduate College and meet the Dean of the Graduate College, Dr. Kirsten Limesand, here.

-New and current students can find many important resources here.
-International students access additional resources here.
+New and current students can find many valuable resources on the Graduate College's Resource Hub.